-As the name suggests, pool resurfacing involves removing the old plaster off your pool and replacing it with a new surface.
-Pool resurfacing can be done by changing the plaster or by choosing a new material.
-Many people opt for a different material when they want a new look.
+As the name suggests, resurfacing pools involves removing the old plaster from the pool and replacing it with a new surface.
+Pool resurfacing can be done by either adding fresh plaster or by choosing an entirely new material.

 Do I Have to Resurface My Pool?

-If you have a plaster finish, it should last you between 8-10 years before you would need to get it resurfaced.
-But, if there’s excess wear and tear or leaks, you’ll need to get it resurfaced before then.
+If your swimming pool has a plaster finish, it will only last between eight and ten years.
+However, if there’s excess wear and tear or leaks, you’ll likely need to resurface before then.

 What Does the Pool Resurfacing Process Involve?